open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```

 Now that the microservice container implementation is working correctly, we will introduce the Horizon project metadata in order to make this project testable in the Horizon test environment and to make it deployable to an Edge node.
-The Horizon CLI contains a set of sub-commands within `hzn dev` that are useful for working with project metadata data.
+The Horizon CLI contains a set of sub-commands within `hzn dev` that are useful for working with project metadata.
 This guide will introduce them as the project is developed.

 ### Create microservice project metadata
-Create the microservice project metadata.
-This command will create the skeletal metadata files you will need to configure, test and eventually deploy the microservice.
+This command creates the skeletal metadata files, in a `horizon` sub-directory, you will need to configure, test and eventually deploy the microservice.
 ```
 hzn dev microservice new
 ```

-The `hzn dev microservice verify` command can be used to learn which parts of your Horizon metadata need to be adjusted so that the project becomes testable in the Horizon test environment.
-This guide will walk you through the updates you need to make to get an example running.
-You can use this command to verify your changes as you proceed.

-You will notice that a new directory called `horizon` has been created in your project and it holds several files and one directory.
-The `horizon` directory is the default directory for project metadata.
-The default can be overridden by using the -d flag.
+These files were created in `horizon`:
-* `microservice.definition.json` - This file holds the Horizon definition of the microservice, the container it runs, the user inputs that have to be configured, etc.
+* `microservice.definition.json` - the Horizon metadata of the microservice, the container it runs, the user inputs that have to be configured, etc.
-* `userinput.json` - This file holds configuration data that describes how the microservice's Horizon attributes should be configured and values for user inputs.
-Think of this file as the inputs needed to configure the microservice for a test.
+* `userinput.json` - the runtime input values specified by the edge node owner for the microservice or the Horizon agent.
+You can also set these during development to test your microservice with various values.
 * `horizon/dependencies` - This directory holds metadata describing other projects that this project depends on.
 There are none for this project.

 ### Update microservice project metadata
-Update the Horizon metadata files based on our project.
+Update the Horizon metadata files based on our example project.
+Modify the `microservice.definition.json` file:
-Use an editor of your choice to modify the `microservice.definition.json` file:
 1. Update the value of `specRef` with a URL that is unique to your organization, for example: `http://my.company.com/microservices/cpu`.
 This URL will be used by other parts of the Edge system to refer to this microservice.
 2. Update the value of `version` with a version number that complies with the [OSGI Version standard](https://www.osgi.org/wp-content/uploads/SemanticVersioning.pdf), e.g. 0.0.1 as your first version.
+It is simplest if you set this to the same version number used in the docker image tag.
-3. Update `userInput` with any configuration variables that the microservice will need.
-These are variables that the Edge node configuration can (or must) set in order for the service to work correctly.
+3. Update `userInput` with any runtime arguments that the Edge node owner can (or must, if no default) set in order for the service to work correctly.
-In this case, there are none so you can remove the skeletal array element.
+In this case, there are none so you can remove the skeletal array element so it is just `"userInput": [],`.
-3. Update `workloads` with the service and docker metadata that comprises the microservice implementation.
+3. Update the `deployment` field under the `workloads` section with the docker container configuration.
  * In this case, change the empty service name inside the services map to a meaningful service name, e.g. "cpu".
-This name is the network domain name used by workload containers to access remoteable APIs offered by this microservice, so you will
+This name will be used as the network domain name of the microservice container and will be used by workload containers when contacting it.
-need to use this same name when the workload implementation invokes the microservice.
 ```
     "deployment": {
         "services": {
             "cpu": {
 ```
- * Also change the value of `image` to the docker image name (with tag) of the container that we built previously.
+ * Also change the value of `image` to the docker image path (with tag) of the container that you built previously.
-You can get the image name from the `docker images` command.
+You can get the image name from the `docker images | grep cpu` command.
  * Set any environment variables in the `environment` array.
 These are variables and values that you want Horizon to pass into the container when it is started.
-The Edge node configuration cannot override these variables.
+The Edge node owner cannot override these variables.
 In this case, there are none so you can set the environment field to an empty array.

-Your `microservice.definition.json` should look something like the following.
+Your `microservice.definition.json` should look something like this:
-Please note that `<your_org>` will have the value of the HZN_ORG_ID environment variable:
 ```
     {
         "org": "<your_org>",